-Microsoft Teams is perfectly positioned as the central ‘hub’ for your teamwork in Office 365, and is a no-brainer for businesses using Office or planning to move into the Microsoft ecosystem.
+Microsoft Teams is perfectly positioned as the central ‘hub’ for your teamwork in Microsoft 365, and is a no-brainer for businesses using Office or planning to move into the Microsoft ecosystem.

 This centralisation of content and communication is a big pillar of Teams’ approach, and is a big reason why more businesses are switching over to Teams.
 Users can store documents, message colleagues or customers in real-time, leave messages for everyone to see in threaded conversational spaces (channels), manage notes and more without having to minimise the Teams client and juggle between multiple applications windows and emails.